DIY Book Safe Tutorial (Hidden Storage That Works!)

 Skills Required: Beginner.
-You’re going to be using a craft knife to cut a book and then Mod Podging it.
+You’re going to be cutting a book and then Mod Podging it.
 It helps to have previous experience with crafting, but this is a project anyone can do.

 DIY book safe